What to know about creams for medicinal use?

 Some of the best herbal creams for medicinal purposes are Zingiber officinale, Glycyrrhiza glabra, Lavandula angustifolia, Echinacea purpurea, and Curcuma longa.

-Zingiber officinale, or ginger, is known for its anti-inflammatory and pain-relieving properties.
-Glycyrrhiza glabra, or licorice root, has soothing and antimicrobial effects that help with skin irritation.
+Zingiber officinale, or ginger, is renowned for its anti-inflammatory and pain-relieving properties.
+Glycyrrhiza glabra, or licorice root, helps soothe skin irritations and boosts the immune system.

-Lavandula angustifolia, or lavender, is prized for its calming and healing properties that promote skin recovery.
-Echinacea purpurea boosts the immune system and reduces inflammation, making it ideal for topical use.
+Lavandula angustifolia, or lavender, is prized for its calming and healing effects on the skin.
+Echinacea purpurea supports the immune system and can reduce the severity of skin infections.

 Check this link for the full list of 100 best creams for medicinal use.